Major Controversies Surrounding Kelly Loeffler: A Detailed Timeline

 October 2020: Blamed China for Trump's COVID-19 Diagnosis

-In October 2020, Kelly Loeffler blamed the People's Republic of China for Donald Trump and Melania Trump's COVID-19 diagnosis.
+In October 2020, after Donald Trump and Melania Trump were diagnosed with COVID-19, Kelly Loeffler blamed the People's Republic of China for giving the virus to them.

-After the November 2020 election, Kelly Loeffler and David Perdue claimed without evidence that there had been unspecified failures in the 2020 U.S. presidential election and called for the resignation of Georgia secretary of state Brad Raffensperger.
+After the November 2020 election, Kelly Loeffler and David Perdue made unsubstantiated claims of unspecified failures in the 2020 U.S. presidential election and called for the resignation of Georgia Secretary of State Brad Raffensperger.

-On December 6, 2020, during a debate, Kelly Loeffler repeatedly accused her opponent Raphael Warnock of being a "radical liberal" and refused to admit Joe Biden won the 2020 presidential election.
+On December 6, 2020, Kelly Loeffler participated in a debate where she repeatedly accused her opponent of being a "radical liberal" and did not acknowledge Joe Biden's victory in the 2020 presidential election.
+She also announced her support for $2,000 COVID-19 stimulus payments.

-December 2020: Supported lawsuit seeking to overturn election results
+December 2020: Loeffler supported lawsuit seeking to overturn election results

-In December 2020, Kelly Loeffler supported a lawsuit by allies of Donald Trump seeking to overturn the election results.
+In December 2020, Kelly Loeffler supported a lawsuit by allies of Donald Trump seeking to overturn the results of the election.

 February 2021: Sold Stake in Atlanta Dream

-In February 2021, Kelly Loeffler sold her stake in the Atlanta Dream due in part to her stance on the Black Lives Matter movement and criticism from players.
+In February 2021, Kelly Loeffler sold her stake in the Atlanta Dream due to criticism resulting from her stance on the Black Lives Matter movement.